NeptuneMagicSauce/CatPi/README.md

 ```

 # TODO

-- libhx711: implement calibration
-- settings editor:
- - two pins of HX711
- - gain?
- - duration of confirm tare
- - calibration data
+- icons: nicer

+- logic: dont dispense right after eating, have a delay

+- logic: bug sometimes dispense zero or very little: detect and dispense again

 - libhx711: what happens when unplugged? crashes
  - start unplugged
  - unplug/replug multiple times
  - start unplugged then plug (multiple times)
  - start in buggy state

 - libhx711: can we take out the implementation and do it in tree?
 - libhx711: catch all exceptions same as samples: TimeOut, see all bins

-- weight graphic widget: progress bar or circular dial?
+- also long-press-protect the DispenseNow! button ?

-- with history: histogram?
+- weights history: histogram?
-- tare button (saved and restored)

-- on quit: all driven pins to low

-- logic "weight goes down <=> eat event"
-- logic "dispense when eaten and/or dispense > 10 minutes away"

-- settings to easy-change in dedicated menu:
+- settings menu to easy-change in dedicated menu:
   - duration of button/relay press (<-> quantity)
   - load cell polling timeout, for cpu consumption when unplugged
   - minimum weight for bowl is empty
+  - two pins of HX711
+  - gain?
+  - duration of confirm tare
+  - calibration data ?

 - logs of weight change, of eat and dispense events

-- icons: nicer
+- disable dpi scaling on linux side for emacs and CatPi

 # DONE
 - two horizonal split panels